List of Silver Fang characters: Koyuki

 Koyuki (小雪): Kishu Inu, she is mate of Weed in the manga and mother of Sirius, Orion, Rigel and Bellatrix.

 Joe

 Akita Inu Kishu Inu, he is middle son of Gin and Sakura.
 He is middle brother of Yukimura and Weed.
 He is father of Kōshirō.
-In Ginga Densetsu Weed: Orion, he dies from drowned to save his nephew, Orion.
+In Ginga Densetsu Weed: Orion, he dies from drowning to save his nephew, Orion.